shubhamkshatriya25/shubhamkshatriya25/README.md

 <div align="center">

 ## Hello World 👋
-I'm Shubham Singh Kshatriya working as a Software Engineer at [**Zeus Learning**](https://www.zeuslearning.com/).
-I am also a core member of [**MozNeurons**](https://github.com/MozNeurons) and a Technical Writer at [**Edpresso**, Educative.io](https://www.educative.io/profile/view/4908239310815232).
-I completed my Bachelor's of Engineering in July, 2021 from Sardar Vallabhbhai Patel Institute of Technology.
+As a software engineer, I am constantly striving to improve my skills and knowledge in the field of Information Technology.
+My journey in this field began in 2017, when I enrolled in the Bachelor of Engineering in Information Technology program at Sardar Vallabhbhai Patel Institute of Technology in Gujarat, India.
+Through hard work and dedication, I graduated with a CGPA of 9.71/10.0 in June 2021.

-Currently, I am learning AWS and Solidity.
-Beside work, I like to read books and pen down technical blogs to teach/help nerds like me among the community.
-In my leisure time, I listen to songs, watch movies, animes (quite a big fan of this), play chess and cricket.
+In addition to my professional pursuits, I am an eternal student, constantly seeking to expand my knowledge and understanding of the world around me.
+I devour books like a hungry scholar, constantly seeking new insights and perspectives.
+And, like a mentor passing on their wisdom, I enjoy writing technical blogs to help and teach others in the community.

-Let's connect! and maybe exchange some words?!!
+My interests are as diverse as a colorful tapestry, from music and movies to anime, cricket, and chess.
+I believe that it is important to be well-rounded and have a broad understanding of different fields.
+And, like a social butterfly, I am always on the lookout for new people to connect with and exchange ideas with.
+As the famous quote goes, 'The more that you read, the more things you will know.
+The more that you learn, the more places you'll go' - Dr. Seuss.
+I strive to go to as many places as I can, both physically and mentally, through the power of learning and connection.
 <br />
 <br />